teoh5128/sd_training/readme.md

 ![](https://github.com/YishenKuma/sd_training/blob/main/day3/20.jpg)

+> based on logic, input a is fed into submodule 1 with high pin, logic in verilog shows submodule 1 as an and gate
+> the output (based on boolean should be a.1=a) will be fed as n1
+> sub module 2 is removed in design during "synth -top" as output n2 is not initiallised in assigned logic y = c | (b & n1)
-> based on logic, input and b are fed into and gate, then the output is fed with input c into and or gate within 1 cell
+> n1 b and c are fed into an and or gate (b and a through and gate, the output and c through or gate)

 #### Sequential Logic Optimization